VanLyVu/analytic_dashboard_backend/README.md

 but somehow it didn't work.
 I don't have time to look into it so we have to login to db container to run it manually
 ```
-$docker exec -it mysql8 bash
+$docker exec -it vvly-backend-db bash
 $mysql -uroot -proot
 DROP DATABASE IF EXISTS analytic_test;
 CREATE DATABASE analytic_test CHARACTER SET utf8mb4 COLLATE utf8mb4_0900_ai_ci;